 In further considering methods of resolving contention, it was suggested that contention sets could be disclosed earlier in the process, allowing applicants to make informed decisions before they have spent large sums of money in the application process.
 It was also suggested that applicants in contention could be given additional time to work together to try to privately resolve the string contention.

 The Working Group also discussed the issue of auction proceeds, noting that the New gTLD Auction Proceeds Cross Community Working Group (Auction Proceeds CCWG) is working to develop a set of recommendations for a mechanism to distribute auction proceeds from the 2012 application round.
 While the Auction Proceeds CCWG is focused on funds already collected, fund distribution for subsequent procedures could follow a different model.
-One Working Group member pointed out that for subsequent rounds, there would be no reason that ICANN could not redistribute proceeds to the “losers” of an auction rather than creating a designated fund to distribute elsewhere while another Working Group member stated that ICANN’s non-profit status and related legal and fiduciary obligations could prevent ICANN from redistributing funds to auction participants.
+One Working Group member pointed out that for subsequent rounds, there would be no reason that ICANN could not redistribute proceeds to the “losers” of an auction rather than creating a designated fund to distribute elsewhere.
+Another Working Group member stated that ICANN’s non-profit status and related legal and fiduciary obligations could prevent ICANN from redistributing funds to auction participants.

 The Working Group considered how outcomes of the Auction Proceeds CCWG may impact this Working Group’s perspective on the role of auctions of last resort.
 One Working Group member raised that if the CCWG produced recommendations that Subsequent Procedures Working Group members opposed, this could impact further deliberations on whether there should be auctions of last resort in the future.